• Skip to primary navigation

 Tiles

 My first plan when designing my tiny house was to use tiles.
-But because grout without additives (plain Portland Cement) may not hold up in the long-run to mould or to cracks in a mobile house I decided against it.
+But because grout without additives (plain Portland Cement) may not hold up in the long-run to mold or to cracks in a mobile house I decided against it.

 Even with the recommend Schulter shower system, I still wasn’t confident that the area around the drain would hold up to cracks when the house moved.
 This would be better in a non mobile tiny home.